weapons-and-armor

 Defensive Advantages

-Climbing and Utility
+Climbing and Utility Roles

-The most famous use of shuko was for scaling walls, trees, and cliffs.
-The claws dug into wood, mortar, stone, or bark, providing secure handholds that allowed the ninja to ascend silently.
-Unlike modern climbing equipment, shuko relied on the user's grip strength and precise placement.
-The technique required practice: the ninja would jab the claws into a crack or soft surface, then pull their body weight upward while the other hand found the next hold.
+The most iconic application of shuko is climbing.
+The claws can dig into wood, mortar, stone, or bark, providing secure handholds that allow the ninja to ascend silently.
+Unlike modern climbing equipment, shuko rely on the user's grip strength and precise placement.
+The technique requires practice: the ninja jabs the claws into a crack or soft surface, then pulls their body weight upward while the other hand finds the next hold.

-Foot claws (ashi shuko) were sometimes worn on the feet to aid climbing, but many ninjas preferred soft tabi socks for quiet movement and relied solely on hand claws for vertical ascents.
-The claws also served as anchors when hanging from eaves or ledges, allowing the ninja to remain stationary for extended periods during surveillance.
+Foot claws (ashi shuko) are sometimes used to complement hand claws, but many ninjas preferred soft tabi socks for quiet movement and relied solely on hand claws for vertical ascents.
+The claws also serve as anchors when hanging from eaves or ledges, allowing the ninja to remain motionless for extended periods during surveillance.
+This climbing capability was often used for scaling castle walls, trees, and cliffs.

-Training and Proficiency
+Training Methods and Proficiency

 Combat drills involved partner work: one ninja would attack with wooden swords while the other used shuko to block, parry, and counter.
 Conditioning exercises for the hands and forearms were critical.
 Many traditional jūjutsu and ninjutsu schools still practice shuko kata (forms) to preserve these techniques.
-Notable modern schools include the Bujinkan and Genbukan, which trace their lineage back to historical ninja families.
+Notable modern schools include the Bujinkan and Genbukan, which trace their lineage to historical ninja families.

 Physical Conditioning